 Using a ChargePoint account, customers can access both AC charging and powerful DC charging ports worldwide.
 This makes the company a go-to service provider for most companies.
 That’s why it’s no shock that 60% of all Fortune 50 companies are ChargePoint customers.

 Tritium is an Australian company that’s working on cutting-edge technology for ultra-fast chargers.
 If you’re an investor looking to fund electric car charging station technology rather than the infrastructure, this is the opportunity for you.

 The company makes high-speed chargers that can provide a driving range of 215 miles in only 10 minutes.
 Besides that, Tritium has already installed 3000 fast-charging stations in 30 major countries across the world.

 Driivz is a private company that develops operating systems for electric car charging stations.
 The company has currently developed cloud-based software that lets EV chargers complete tasks such as billing and self-healing.

 Leading customers of the Driivz software include EVgo, ESB, and ElaandNL.

 Moreover, thousands of EV charging stations worldwide are connected to the Driivz software.

 For example, some leading electric car companies don’t want to generate profits from EV charging at all.
-Similarly, some leading technology giants only use the EV charging technology as a source of side income.
+Similarly, some leading technology giants only use EV charging technology as a source of side income.

 However, with rising numbers of electric cars on roads worldwide, the market forecasts for the industry’s profitability are legit and good for impact investing.